Best executive cars 2022

 Even without dipping into the SUV and crossover class, there are more body styles available to the executive car buyer than ever.
 As well as the traditional saloons, there are the usual estate versions on offer and beyond that things start to get interesting.
-Two-door coupes like the Audi A5 Coupe, Mercedes C-Class Coupe and BMW 4 Series offer the same range of engines as their saloon counterparts, but look sharper and have similar tax and running costs.
+Two-door coupes such as the Audi A5 Coupe, BMW 4 Series and Mercedes C-Class Coupe offer the same range of engines as their saloon counterparts, while looking sharper and having similar tax and running costs.
 Many also come in convertible guise for open-air motoring.

-Most of these cars will still be diesel powered, but hybrid drivetrains are becoming increasingly popular, especially for company car drivers.
-Plug-in hybrid models like the Mercedes E300 e and Audi A6 TFSI e can really cut your overheads, too.
-If you're willing to take the plunge into EV territory, the BMW i4, Polestar 2 and Tesla Model 3 has zero-emissions electric drive, supercar-rivalling straight-line performance, acres of space and super-low everyday running costs.
-The Polestar 2 is hot on its heels, too.
+Diesel and petrol powertrains are still common, but hybrid drivetrains are becoming increasingly popular, especially for company car drivers.
+Plug-in hybrid models such as the Audi A6 TFSI e and Mercedes E300 e can really cut your overheads and if you're willing to take the plunge into EV territory, the BMW i4, Polestar 2 and Tesla Model 3 offer sportscar-rivalling straight-line performance, acres of space and super-low everyday running costs.

 Top 10 executive cars to buy